Jung Ho-yeon: 2010–present: Modeling career

-Jung has walked in runways for Burberry, Miu Miu, Jason Wu, Chanel, Schiaparelli, Giambattista Valli, Bottega Veneta, Emilio Pucci, Prabal Gurung, Jacquemus, Gabriela Hearst, Moschino, Oscar de la Renta, Roberto Cavalli, Jeremy Scott, Tory Burch, Jean-Paul Gaultier, Acne Studios, Brandon Maxwell, Gucci, Lanvin, and Zuhair Murad.
+Jung has walked in runways for Burberry, Miu Miu, Jason Wu, Chanel, Schiaparelli, Giambattista Valli, Bottega Veneta, Emilio Pucci, Prabal Gurung, Jacquemus, Gabriela Hearst, Moschino, Oscar de la Renta, Roberto Cavalli, Jeremy Scott, Tory Burch, Jean Paul Gaultier, Acne Studios, Brandon Maxwell, Gucci, Lanvin, and Zuhair Murad.
 She has also appeared in advertisements for Louis Vuitton, Chanel, Hermès, and Bottega Veneta, and on the covers of Vogue Korea, Vogue Japan, CR Fashion Book, and Harper's Bazaar Korea.

-Jung appeared in a promotional video for Pharrell and Chanel's collaborative capsule collection in March 2019.
-In October 2021, she was named Louis Vuitton's Global House Ambassador for fashion, watches, and jewelry.
+Jung appeared in a promotional video for Pharrell Williams and Chanel's collaborative capsule collection in March 2019.
+In October 2021, she was named Louis Vuitton's Global House Ambassador for Fashion, Watches and Jewelry.
 That same month, she partnered with Adidas Originals for their Adicolor campaign.
 She was featured on the cover of the February 2022 issue of Vogue, making her the magazine's first solo Korean cover star.
 In 2022, she became one of the faces of N°1 de Chanel.
 In 2022, Models.com listed Jung on the "New Supers" list, calling her a "supermodel for the modern era."